thaynaracdutra/cypress-lab/README.md

 # Cypress-repository
-This is my personal repository of cypress tests
+This is my personal repository of automated tests performed with Cypress